Ankit-kumar65/Lossless-Data-Compression-using-Arithmetic-Coding/README.md

 # Lossless-Data-Compression-using-Arithmetic-Coding

-This application implementes lossless data compression using arithmetic coding rule ( Lower and upper bound method ).
+This application implements lossless data compression using arithmetic coding rule ( Lower and upper bound method ).
 It encodes and decodes a given input by user using arithmetic coding.
 Input can be a number or a String.
 The accuracy achieved for decoding is upto 12 characters and after 12, it